Skip to Content, Navigation, or Footer.

 “We talked about in the scouting report, their guards were the one group that could beat us and we as coaches did a really bad job of taking the ball out of their hands,” Pearl said.
 “That’s a hundred percent on me.
 They were really quick and they were able to get downhill.”

-After Oklahoma State recorded the first five points of the overtime period, none other than Hall helped the Tigers storm back to tie the game with 51 seconds to go.
+After Oklahoma State recorded the first five points of the overtime period, Hall helped the Tigers storm back to tie the game with 51 seconds to go, but it wasn’t enough as Roy hit a long 3-pointer to regain the lead.

 Tahaad Pettiford didn’t look like himself, shooting 4-for-16 from the field and 2-for-9 from behind the arc.
 His seven made free throws brought his total to 17 points on the night.

-Auburn will be back in action against Memphis at State Farm Arena in Atlanta on Oct.
+Auburn will be back in action against Memphis for an exhibition at State Farm Arena in Atlanta on Oct.
 30, 2025.
 Tipoff is scheduled for 7:30 p.m.
 CST.

 Rory Garvin | Sports Reporter